 Hiking With Herb

-It was a perfect day on June 30th, for a 10-mile hike.
-The hiking team of seven went to Packwood Lake in the Goat Rocks wilderness.
-The temperature was a pleasant 64 degrees when we started on the Pipeline Road to the lake.
-In the timber, on the return, it was 80 degrees, but not 101 degrees like Yakima!
-We visited along the way, and enjoyed all the emerging flowers & mountain views.
-At the lake, we had astounding views of distant snowcapped mountains.
-Clear reflections in the lake became mesmerizing .
-Again, we will not forget this hike anytime soon.
+It was a perfect day on June 30 for a 10-mile hike.
+Our team of seven headed to Packwood Lake in the Goat Rocks Wilderness.
+The temperature was a pleasant 64 degrees when we started along the Pipeline Road to the lake.
+On the return trip through the timber, it reached 80 degrees—still much better than the 101-degree heat in Yakima!

-Herb **on July 7th 2025, we will go to the White River trail in Rainier National Park.
-Please be at the YMCA parking lot by 7 am, as it's a longer drive.
-See you then!!
+On July 7, 2025, we will head to the White River Trail in Rainier National Park.
+Please be at the YMCA parking lot by 7 a.m., as it is a longer drive.
+See you then!

 Goat Rocks Wilderness, Packwood